newacropolis-uk-website/frontend/app/templates/course_details/README.md

-## Content here uses Textile formatting
+## Content here uses Markdown formatting

-See https://textile-lang.com/ for details on how to format text.
+See https://daringfireball.net/projects/markdown/syntax#list for details on how to format text.